Hundreds protest new proposed election law in Baghdad - NewsBreak

 Last week, Parliament debated the draft, which would return Iraq to having one electoral district per governorate.
 Independent lawmakers who objected to the proposal, walked out of the session, which ended early due to losing its quorum.

-The Parliament is set to discuss the proposed law again on Monday but lawmakers were not expected to vote on the proposal.
+The Parliament was set to discuss the proposed law again in its session on Monday, but lawmakers voted to postpone the discussion until Saturday.

 The return to a single district per province is backed by the Coordination Framework, a coalition of Iran-backed parties that forms the majority bloc in the current parliament, and which brought Prime Minister Mohammed Shia al-Sudani to power last year.